PrimeXm/Attendance-System-using-Face-Recognition/README.md

 - - pip install firebase-admin
 - Kivy: Install the Kivy framework using the following command:
 - - pip install kivy
+- sklearn: Install the sklearn library using the following command:
+- -pip install scikit-learn

 I used pycharm
-## Also create own database to use it
+## create own database to use it
+ - Am using firebase
 ## Usage

 1. Clone the repository: